grafana/loki/docs/sources/configuration/_index.md

 # Maximum number of rule groups per-tenant.
 0 to disable.
 # CLI flag: -ruler.max-rule-groups-per-tenant
 [ruler_max_rule_groups_per_tenant: <int> | default = 0]

+# Retention to apply for the store, if the retention is enable on the compactor side.
+# CLI flag: -store.retention
+[retention_period: <duration> | default = 744h]

+# Per-stream retention to apply, if the retention is enable on the compactor side.
+# Example:
+# retention_stream:
+# - selector: '{namespace="dev"}'
+#   priority: 1
+#   period: 24h
+# - selector: '{container="nginx"}'
+#   priority: 1
+#   period: 744h
+# Selector is a Prometheus labels matchers that will apply the `period` retention only if
+# the stream is matching.
+In case multiple stream are matching, the highest priority will be picked.
+# If no rule is matched the `retention_period` is used.
+[retention_stream: <array> | default = none]

 # Feature renamed to 'runtime configuration', flag deprecated in favor of -runtime-config.file (runtime_config.file in YAML).
 # CLI flag: -limits.per-user-override-config